KIRV

-KIRV (1510 kHz) is a commercial AM radio station broadcasting a Spanish-language Christian radio format.
-It is licensed to Fresno, California and is owned by Centro Cristiano Viva Abundante, Inc.
+KIRV (1510 AM) is a commercial radio station licensed to Fresno, California, United States, and serving the Fresno area during the daytime hours only.
+The station is owned by Centro Cristiano Viva Abundante, Inc. and carries a Spanish-language Christian radio format branded as "Radio Vida Abundante".

-KIRV is a daytimer station powered at 10,000 watts.
-It uses a directional antenna with a two-tower array.
-But 1510 AM is a clear channel frequency, so the station must sign off the air at sunset.
-This requirement was originally instituted to protect the signal of KGA in Spokane, Washington, a former Class A clear channel station on 1510 kHz.
+KIRV must sign off the air at sunset, a requirement originally instituted to protect the signal of KGA in Spokane, Washington, the former Class A clear channel station on 1510 kHz.